Skip to footer content

 A Comparison Between IronPDF & Apryse C#: Figure 1 - Apryse C# webpage

 Apryse C# is a comprehensive PDF library for .NET applications, designed to streamline the process of PDF manipulation within C# environments.
-It is previously known as PDFTron SDK.
+It was previously known as PDFTron SDK.
 Its broad range of features and tools makes it an invaluable asset for developers looking to handle PDFs with precision and ease.

 2.1 Key Features